Foot Care for People with Diabetes

 - Protect your feet.
 Do not walk barefoot or wear your shoes without socks.
 Check your shoes for rocks or other objects that can hurt your feet.
 Wear cotton socks to help keep your feet dry.
 Wear socks without toe seams, or wear them with the seams inside out.
 Change your socks each day.
 Do not wear socks that are dirty or damp.

 - Wear shoes that fit well.
 Wear shoes that do not rub against any area of your feet.
 Your shoes should be ½ to ¾ inch (1 to 2 centimeters) longer than your feet.
 Your shoes should also have extra space around the widest part of your feet.
 Walking or athletic shoes with laces or straps that adjust are best.
 Ask your care team provider for help to choose shoes that fit you best.
 Ask him or her if you need to wear an insert, orthotic, or bandage on your feet.

-Follow up with your healthcare provider or foot specialist as directed:
+Follow up with your diabetes care team provider or foot specialist as directed:

 You will need to have your feet checked at least once a year.
 You may need a foot exam more often if you have nerve damage, foot deformities, or ulcers.
 Write down your questions so you remember to ask them during your visits.